Los Angeles gives preliminary approval to $15 minimum wage

 The 67-percent pay increase would be implemented gradually, starting at $10.50 an hour for larger employers in 2016, and gradually going up each year until it reaches $15 in 2020.

-Companies with 25 or fewer workers would follow a slightly slower stepped-up increase in minimum wage pay.
+Companies with 25 or fewer workers would follow a similar stepped-up increase in minimum wage pay, but would first raise wages in 2017.
+They would have until 2021 to reach $15 an hour.

 Opponents of minimum wage hikes, such as Los Angeles Area Chamber of Commerce senior vice president of public policy Ruben Gonzalez, say they place an undue burden on businesses, and would force employers to lay off workers or move.